Amazing Benefits Of Fasting You Should Know About

 Intermittent fasting help in prolonging the period where it can burn the calories consumed at your last meal.
 According to research when the body continues working for several hours without food, the body begins to use the sugar stores and burn them.

-It sometimes takes two to four weeks to become accustomed to intermittent fasting.
-Episodes like 24, 36, 48, and 72 hours fast periods do not necessarily improve your health and can be dangerous instead.
 According to the research, the 5: 2 diet plan can be extremely effective for your health.
 It involves eating regularly five days a week and then one 500 – 600 calorie meal a day is taken for the remaining two days.

 Another recommended diet plan can also be, eating for eight hours a day and fasting for the rest or you may decide to eat only one daily meal two days a week.

-F. What should be eaten while fasting?
+What should be eaten while fasting?

 During intermittent fasting, hydration is an absolute must.
 Cups of black coffee and tea are also allowed.
 At the same time at mealtime choose complex, unrefined carbohydrates such as whole grains, leafy greens, healthy fats, and lean proteins.
-You should also eat with others and share the mealtime for comfort and support.

 You must stay away from sugary meals and processed items.
 Try to eat your food at a slow pace and fill up your plate with items like wholewheat pasta, rice, meat, beans, and potatoes rather than unhealthy processed food items.